 - An evaluated Relationships Education, Relationships and Sex Education (RSE) and Health Education curriculum that aims to provide pupils with the knowledge, understanding and skills they need to enhance their emotional and social knowledge and well-being. - Small group evidence-led interventions to support pupil's well-being are delivered to targeted pupils and groups.
-These are identified on the SENDCO's Pupil Profiles (the parents and child's voice are prominent in these) and aim to support improved interaction skills, emotional resilience and well-being. - Access to an identified Learning Mentor. - Pupils who find outside class times difficult are provided with support within the school to develop their social interaction skills. - Some TAs, who are identified as supporting a child, will also provide playground support.
+These are identified on the SENCO's Pupil Profiles (the parents and child's voice are prominent in these) and aim to support improved interaction skills, emotional resilience and well-being. - Access to an identified ELSA for support work or Drawing and Talking support. - Pupils who find outside class times difficult are provided with support within the school to develop their social interaction skills. - Some TAs, who are identified as supporting a child, will also provide playground support.